ricosolana/Valhalla/README.md

 Current state of the server:
  - Mostly accurate heightmap
- - World loading (experimental legacy world loading)
- - World saving (partly broken ZDOs)
+ - World loading/saving (legacy support)
- - Vegetation generation
- - Location generation (no dungeons yet :(
+ - World generation
- - Creature spawning
+  - Features / Foliage / Dungeons / Creatures / Bosses
  - LUA modding (no documentation yet, I'm lazy)
- - ZDO synchronization
- - Players can see other
- - Server customizability beyond Valheim defaults
+ - Enhanced customizability

-The server is in a currently in a semi-functional state and should **NOT** be used for anything serious, however feel free to play around with it.
+The server is in a currently in a functional state and somewhat usable.
+I would give it a 70% right now in terms of stability when compared with the Valheim dedicated server.
+Feel free to play around with it.

 ## Usage
 Command line arguments (all optional):